 Borneol has been used in Chinese herbal medicine for 1000’s of years.
 Today Borneol is used to relieve certain kinds of pain, facilitate digestion, improve blood circulation, and is used help treat respiratory diseases.

 The list of benefits of Borneol as quite substantial.
 It is known as a powerful pain fighter minus the sedative qualities.
-Promising studies suggest that borneol could be a more effective topical anesthetic than lidocaine.
+Studies suggest that borneol could be a more effective topical anesthetic than lidocaine.

 Borneol has anti-anxiety properties and may help decrease stress.